oeb25/msc-thesis/full.md

 > $$\leaves(\T_s) = \{ s.x.u,\; s.x.v\;, s.y.a.f,\; s.y.a.g,\; s.y.a.h,\; s.y.b \}.$$

 ### Operations on folding trees {#operations-on-folding-trees}
-Fundamentally, a folding tree has two operations: $\unfold$ and $\fold$, which both take a place and a folding tree, and either unfolds or folds that place in the tree.
-The requirements for folding are that the given place is unfolded  and that all of its fields are folded.
+Fundamentally, a folding tree has two operations: $\unfold$ and $\fold$, which both take a place and a folding tree, and either unfold or fold that place in the tree.
+The requirements for folding are that the given place is unfolded, and all of its fields are folded.
 Conversely, the requirement for unfolding is that the given place is folded.